mplibunao/Twitch_viewer/README.md

 # twitch_player

+Visit github pages to view or test the application: https://mplibunao.github.io/twitch_player/#

 One of the Intermediate Front End Development Projects for Free Code Camp

 Use the Twitch.tv JSON API to fulfill the following User Stories: